AnnLyma/users_actions_automation/README.md

 # users_actions_automation
-automation of different user's actions with python
+Automation of different user's actions with python